MystenLabs/sui-stack-messaging-sdk/APIRef.md

 ## Channels

-- **`getChannelMemberships(request)`** - Get channel memberships for a user with pagination support.
-Returns a list of channels the user is a member of along with their member cap IDs.
+- `getChannelMemberships(request)` - Returns the list of channels a user belongs to, with pagination support.
+Each entry includes the user’s member cap IDs.

-- **`getChannelObjectsByAddress(request)`** - Get channel objects for a user by fetching their memberships first, then retrieving the full channel objects.
-This is a convenience method that combines membership lookup with channel object fetching.
+- `getChannelObjectsByAddress(request)` - Retrieves full channel objects for a user.
+This method first fetches the user’s memberships, then retrieves the corresponding channel objects.

-- **`getChannelObjectsByChannelIds(channelIds)`** - Get channel objects by their IDs.
-Useful when you already know the channel IDs and need the full channel metadata.
+- `getChannelObjectsByChannelIds(channelIds)` - Retrieves full channel metadata for a list of known channel IDs.
+Use this when you already have the IDs and want detailed channel information.

-- **`getChannelMembers(channelId)`** - Get all members of a specific channel, including their addresses and member cap IDs.
-This method queries the channel's permission structure to find all current members.
+- `getChannelMembers(channelId)` - Returns all members of a specific channel, including their addresses and member cap IDs.
+This method queries the channel’s permission structure.

-- **`createChannelFlow(opts)`** - Create a channel creation flow with step-by-step methods.
-This provides fine-grained control over the channel creation process, allowing you to build, execute, and manage the transaction in stages.
-CAVEAT: requires 2 separate transactions.
+- `createChannelFlow(opts)` - Creates a channel using a multi-step flow.
+This gives you fine-grained control over building, executing, and managing the channel creation process. `Note` that this flow required two separate transactions.

-- **`executeCreateChannelTransaction(params)`** - Execute a complete channel creation transaction in one call.
-This is a convenience method that handles the entire flow internally.
+- `executeCreateChannelTransaction(params)` - Creates a channel in a single call.
+This convenience method manages the entire flow internally.

 ## Messages

-- **`sendMessage(...)`** - Create a send message transaction builder function.
-Returns a function that can be used to build a transaction for sending encrypted messages with optional attachments.
+- `sendMessage(...)` - Builds a transaction for sending an encrypted message, with optional attachments.
+Returns a function that can be used to assemble the transaction.

-- **`executeSendMessageTransaction(params)`** - Execute a complete send message transaction.
+- `executeSendMessageTransaction(params)` - Sends a message in a single call.
 This method handles message encryption, attachment processing, and transaction execution.

-- **`getChannelMessages(request)`** - Get messages from a channel with pagination support.
-Supports both forward and backward pagination with configurable limits and cursors.
+- `getChannelMessages(request)` - Retrieves messages from a channel with pagination support.
+Supports forward and backward pagination using limits and cursors.

-- **`getLatestMessages(request)`** - Get new messages since the last polling state.
-This is optimized for real-time messaging applications that need to check for new messages efficiently.
+- `getLatestMessages(request)` - Returns messages created since the last polling state.
+This method is optimized for real-time apps that check frequently for new messages.

-- **`decryptMessage(message, channelId, memberCapId, encryptedKey)`** - Decrypt a message using the provided encryption key.
-Returns the decrypted text and lazy-loaded attachments that can be downloaded on-demand.
+- `decryptMessage(message, channelId, memberCapId, encryptedKey)` - Decrypts a message using the provided key.
+Returns the decrypted text and lazy-loaded attachments that you can download on demand.

 [Back to table of contents](#table-of-contents)